Brazil wonders about whereabouts of vaccine mascot

 Many on social networks are speculating about Gotinha’s fate.
 One person spoke of the drama of Gotinha being unemployed.
 Another reinterpreted a typical poster of a missing child, with the image of the mascot and the caption “disappeared”.

 “Cheering for the quick recovery of Zé Gotinha.
-Only this hero can save us,” said a Twitter user who speculated the mascot could be recovering from a disease.
+Only this hero can save us,” said a Twitter user who speculated the mascot could be suffering from a disease.

 Since coronavirus vaccinations started in Brazil, Bolsonaro has cast doubt on their effectiveness.
 He recently began walking back such skepticism but continues to claim drugs such as hydroxychloroquine can help prevent hospitalization, though they have shown no benefits in rigorous studies.